DAIAD/web-client-home/README.md

 ----------------------

 The main section.
 Contains a series of widgets that provide a brief consumption overview.
-It is made up of a set of predefined widgets (also refered to as infoboxes) and the functionality to add/remove/update and change their layout.
+It is made up of a set of predefined widgets and the functionality to add/remove/update and change their layout.

 History